 Try : Chocolate & orange, gorgonzola, fior di late, ricotta & fig, raspberry

 Life is too short to eat bad gelato!
-Search for the best gelato in Italy when you are travelling and discover a new world of pleasures.
+Search for the best gelato in Italy when you are travelling and discover a whole new world of pleasures.
 I can promise you that it is worth the effort and you will remember those delicious moments long after your holiday is over.